-- 3.24 Assists the Authority in the development, review and monitoring of plans (e.g. Integrated Risk Management Plan), strategies and policies (e.g. Health and Safety Management Policy, receiving the Annual Health and Safety report), making recommendations and offering advice, as appropriate. - 3.25 Monitors performance (financial and non-financial) with a view to securing efficiency, effectiveness and value for money, making recommendations and offering advice, as appropriate. - 3.26 Reviews the implementation of decisions by the Authority, making recommendations and offering advice, as appropriate. - 3.27 Monitors delivery of the Authority's programmes and projects, making recommendations and offering advice, as appropriate. - 3.28 Monitors progress against the internal audit plan and recommendations from internal audits, making recommendations and offering advice, as appropriate. - 3.29 Monitors arrangements with third parties, e.g. partners and contractors, making recommendations and offering advice, as appropriate. - 3.30 Refers matters to the Authority for consideration/determination when it believes that matters should be brought to its/their attention. - 3.31 Act as Closure of Accounts Committee. - 3.32 In order to fulfil these responsibilities the Committee may establish task and finish groups if specific issues require in-depth examination. - 3.33 The Committee may request officers and/or Members to attend a meeting to provide information and answer questions about a matter that is before the Committee.
+- 3.24 Assists the Authority in the development, review and monitoring of plans (e.g. Integrated Risk Management Plan), strategies and policies (e.g. Health and Safety Management Policy, receiving the Annual Health and Safety report), making recommendations and offering advice, as appropriate. - 3.25 Monitors performance (financial and non-financial) with a view to securing efficiency, effectiveness and value for money, making recommendations and offering advice, as appropriate. - 3.26 Reviews the implementation of decisions by the Authority, making recommendations and offering advice, as appropriate. - 3.27 Monitors delivery of the Authority's programmes and projects, making recommendations and offering advice, as appropriate. - 3.28 Monitors arrangements with third parties, e.g. partners and contractors, making recommendations and offering advice, as appropriate. - 3.29 Refers matters to the Authority for consideration/determination when it believes that matters should be brought to its/their attention. - 3.30 In order to fulfil these responsibilities the Committee may establish task and finish groups if specific issues require in-depth examination. - 3.31 The Committee may request officers and/or Members to attend a meeting to provide information and answer questions about a matter that is before the Committee.